danipoma/OL-Connect-utility-scripts/README.md

 record.tables.detail[steps.currentLoopCounter-1].fields.YourField = 'Your New Value';
 ```

-Just note that you can't save this path to variable since it copies value, it doesn't make a reference to it.
+Just note that you can't save this path to variable since it copies value instead of making a reference to it.

-But I would refrain from using steps.currentLoopCounter as it doesn't give you intellisense on your fields
+But I would refrain from using `steps.currentLoopCounter` as it doesn't give you intellisense on your fields
 and also limits your possibilities of use.

 Rather create counter variable and increase count every time you find a new record.